next-theme/hexo-generator-searchdb/README.md

 [![hexo-image]][hexo-url]
 [![lic-image]](LICENSE)

-Generate search data for Hexo 3.0.
+Seach data generator plugin for Hexo.

 This plugin is used for generating a search index file, which contains all the neccessary data of your articles that you can use to write a local search engine for your blog.
 Supports both XML and JSON format output.

 ## Install